MSRNet: A Multi-Scale Recursive Network for Camouflaged Object Detection: Related Works

-Transformers have demonstrated their capability to encode global contextual information more effectively than CNNs.
+\textbf{Transformers-based methods.} Transformers have demonstrated their capability to encode global contextual information more effectively than CNNs.
 Consequently, they have been extensively utilized in various computer vision tasks, including image classification~\cite{dosovitskiy2020image, touvron2021training, wang2021pyramid}, image segmentation~\cite{jiang2021all, xie2021segformer}, object detection~\cite{carion2020end}, and salient object detection~\cite{gu2020pyramid, liu2021visual, zhuge2022salient}.
-Therefore, Transformer-based models have become the new trend in building COD models, aiming to enhance this task.
+Therefore, Transformer-based models have become the standard for building COD models, with the aim of improving this task.

-In addition to the previously introduced main approaches, transformer-based COD methods can also be categorized based on their decoding strategy.
-Five decoding strategies were utilized in the literature: (a) the progressive decoding strategy, where features are progressively refined and decoded from the lowest-resolution features to the highest-resolution features. (b) The dense decoding strategy, where all features from adjacent resolutions are aggregated. (c) The feedback decoding strategy treats the lowest-resolution features separately and aggregates them with the output to enhance global information learning.
+In addition to the previously introduced main approaches, transformer-based COD methods can also be categorized by their decoding strategy. \Cref{fig:LR_Decoding} demonstrates the five decoding strategies utilized in the literature and includes (a) the progressive decoding strategy, where features are progressively refined and decoded from the lowest-resolution features to the highest-resolution features. (b) The dense decoding strategy, where all features from adjacent resolutions are aggregated. (c) The feedback decoding strategy treats the lowest-resolution features separately and aggregates them with the output to enhance learning of global information.
 Alternatively, feedback can be taken from the highest-resolution features when a greater focus on local features is required. (d) The separate decoding strategy processes higher-resolution features and lower-resolution features separately to emphasize local and global information equally.
 Finally, (e) the pyramidal decoding strategy, where adjacent features are aggregated and decoded layer by layer in a progressive manner.
-Figure~\ref{fig:LR_Decoding} demonstrates the five decoding strategies utilized in the literature.